google/clif/clif/python/primer.md

 ### Functions With Return Values

 One flavor of the C++ function `GetState` returns an `int` value.
-We can wrap such a function with Clif by providing the return value type in the function declaration as follows:
+We can wrap such a function with CLIF by providing the return value type in the function declaration as follows:

 ```